Holcomb teens, father advocate to prevent distracted driving following deadly crash

 She started becoming like part of my family,” Mia Flores said.

-“I’ve known her since I was probably like eight years old,” Ruby Diaz said.
+“I’ve known her since I was probably like 8 years old,” Ruby Diaz said.
 “She was my best friend growing up.”

 “One little mistake, one distraction, can take the life of someone who impacted everyone,” Diaz said.